Serving the greater Auckland Area since 1988

 Do a little more research.

 See if you can find out if the framing timber was treated.
 Here words carry no weight whatsoever, nor do quotes.
 That is, even if you have the original quote for the framing, it means nothing - you need proof of what was used.
 Even less convincing are the assurances from the builder that he used treated timber.
 I could tell you so many stories......no, what is needed is a statement from the company that made the frames and/or supplied the timber on their letterhead.
+Or you take a sample of the framing timber and send it off to a lab to have it checked for treatment type and concentration.
 Nothing less.
 But if you are told early on the framing was KDUT (Kiln Dried UnTreated, or "Chemical Free", then forget it, no need to get any paper.
 Now things have got serious.

 Next see if you can find out if the cladding was direct fixed to the framing - that is, without a cavity.
 Highly likely if the house was built prior to 2002.
-Without a cavity to allow water to drain away quickly and air to circulate to dry things out.....the framing is more at risk of staying wet longer and that is the condition that allows fungal decay to get started
+Without a cavity to allow water to drain away quickly and air to circulate to dry things out.....the framing is more at risk of staying wet longer and that is the condition that allows fungal decay to get started.
+And, by the way: some of the early cavities (circa 2002) were done so badly they are little better than direct fix.

 Once you realise the house has more than one issue - more than one of the things on that list above and/or monolithic cladding without a cavity / untreated framing, that would be the time to reconsider the application for the CCC.
 If the consent was issued prior to the new (2004) Act, you are under no obligation to apply for one.
 No one can force you to apply for one.
 So do you really want to start that train, that process which cannot be stopped?